 The population of the Shire is approximately 1,100 people with another 500 people residing in the Forrestania area - though employed on fly-in, fly-out arrangement at the minesite.

-The main activities within the Shire is Grain Growing (Wheat, Canola, Peas, Lupins, Barley and Hay), Sheep, Cattle Feedlots, Tourism, Mining - (high grade Nickel sulphides and Gold - though not currently being actively mined).
+The main activities within the Shire is Grain Growing (Wheat, Canola, Peas, Lupins, Barley and Hay), Sheep, Cattle Feedlots, Tourism, Mining - (high grade Nickel sulphides, Gold and Lithium - although the last two commodities aren't being currently mined they are being actively explored).

 For more information please contact us.